rolandtoth/AdminOnSteroids/README.md

 ```

 If the title starts with "!" then it will be visible only for SuperUsers.
+These items will have an asterisk (*) suffix to indicate visibility.

 Note that this feature is primarily for adding non-admin pages to the navigation.
 Some of the pages under the "Admin" page may not work correctly.